vincentgiraud/append-qs/README.md

 <br>would become
 <br>`http://reallylongurl/blahblahblah[...]query=value`.

-NOTE: This appends the query string as entered to the long URL, minus the question mark - if you want your query string appended as an actual query string in your destination URL you need to include it in your YOURLS long URL.
-It was primarily created as a way to append a unique number to a URL of a third-party ticketing system my company is using in the minimum of space, so:<br>
+NOTE: This appends the query string as entered to the long URL, minus the question mark - if you want your query string appended as an actual query string in your destination URL you need to include it in your long URL.<br><br>
+The company I work for uses a third-party ticketing system whose URLs tend to get out of control.
+I wanted to pass users a shorter link to their ticket/change request/etc, so that:<br>
 `http://ITticketing.system/incident/show?query=number=INC00001`<br>
 could be specified as:<br>
 `http://sho.rt/inc?00001`<br>